Rahulmashlesh/-Smart-Door-authentication-system/README.md

 i.
 If clicked, the link should take you to a simple web page (WP1) that collects the name and phone number of the visitor via a web form.
 Submitting this form will  create a new record in the “visitors” table (DB2), indexed by the FaceId identified by Rekognition.

 ### Authorize
-Creates a second web page (WP2), the “virtual door”, that prompts the user to input the OTP.
+Created a second web page (WP2), the “virtual door”, that prompts the user to input the OTP.
 If the OTP is valid, greet the user by name and present a success message, If the OTP is invalid,  a “permission denied” message will be displayed.